 14. Ensures the smooth operation of services, such as telephone, offered by the University to residents by communicating and coordinating with the service providers.

 15. Assists with, in conjunction with the Assistant Director, Facilities and Operations, appropriate and timely responses to system-wide or building-specific needs, emergencies, or other situations requiring facilities consultation or assistance.

 16. Facilitates the delivery of self-service laundry program through the management of equipment and personnel.

-18. Promotes optimum services delivery by the departmental employees by providing assistance with the organization and coordination of all training workshops for the professional staff of the department of Residence Life, Housing, and Dining Services.
+18. Promotes optimum services delivery by the departmental employees by providing assistance with the organization and coordination of all facilities-related training workshops for the staff of the department of Residence Life, Housing, and Dining Services.

 19. Ensures the safety of all residents within the Residence Life facilities by developing comprehensive residence hall and apartment emergency procedures.